jurjen93/lofar_helpers/README.md

 * ```--lin2circ``` --> linear to circular polarization transformation
 * ```--circ2lin``` --> circular to linear polarization transformation
 * ```--add_direction``` --> add default direction (phase 0 and amplitude 1)

+More functionalities have been added recently, which can be all listed with the help function.

 #### Contact
 Let me know if you are using this script and have any issues or suggestions for improvements.